 “This better be worth it!”
 R muttered under his breath, as we turned into the pockmarked highway leading to Jaunpur.
 Great clouds of dust obscured the size of the potholes and our heads hit the roof of our vehicle more times than I cared to count.

 “Is the Allahabad highway any better?” he asked our equally tense driver, Sanjay.

 “Woh to naya four-lane highway hai Saheb!”

 The terrifyingly narrow alleys to the center of town filled with people and horse carts made for colourful traffic jams.
-I could see the colour was lost on hubby, while Sanjay’s language acquired a distinct hue as we progressed!
-We managed to reach the fort without incident, but he chickened out of the last bit to the royal bridge.
+I could see the colour was lost on hubby while Sanjay’s language acquired a distinct hue as we progressed!
+We managed to reach the fort without incident but he chickened out of the last mile to the royal bridge.
 So we walked.

 Was the adventure worthwhile?
 Even R, exhaling with relief as we we hit the main highway, agreed it was!
-On hindsight, I could have spared him all that stress if I had planned the visit to Jaunpur – just over sixty km from Varanasi – as a daytrip.
+On hindsight, I could have spared him all that stress if I had planned the visit to Jaunpur – just over sixty km from Varanasi – as a day-trip.
 But I would have wasted another day.
-And after all, what is travel without a touch of excitement?
+Besides, what is travel without a touch of excitement?